Counterfeit drugs, overdoses on the rise, TN officials warn - NewsBreak

 Counterfeit drugs, overdoses on the rise, TN officials warn

-The Tennessee Bureau of Investigation (TBI), the state Department of Health, and other organizations held a press conference noting a growing concern about “fake pills” that are created at many times overseas.Report: Fentanyl, opioids most abused drugs as Knox, Anderson counties see increase in overdose deaths for 2020
+The Tennessee Bureau of Investigation (TBI), the state Department of Health, and other organizations held a press conference noting a growing concern about “fake pills” that are created at many times overseas.DEA warns of ‘alarming increase’ in fake prescription pills containing fentanyl

 These pills are meant to look like prescription pills but contain other substances like fentanyl, a drug contributing to many overdoses within the state.

-“If you’re buying pills on the street in our state, you’re gambling with your life,” TBI Director, David Rausch warned the public.Ban on negotiating Medicare drug prices under pressure
+“If you’re buying pills on the street in our state, you’re gambling with your life,” TBI Director, David Rausch warned the public.Father who lost son to addiction reflects on $325 million opioid settlement

 The public was pleaded by officials to reach out for help in treating drug addiction , specifically for prescription pills.
 If you or someone you know needs substance abuse treatment, you can call or text the Tennessee Redline at 1-800-889-9789.